 6. Concert at the Botanic Gardens

 This is one of the best kept secrets of Denver’s music scene.
-The Denver Botanic Gardens makes for a unique concert venue, and the fact that you can bring a blanket, bottle of wine, and all the snacks your heart desires makes it even better, so post up on the lawn and enjoy the music.
+The Denver Botanic Gardens is an intimate concert venue, and the fact that you can bring a blanket, bottle of wine, and all the snacks your heart desires makes it even better.
 Check out the line-up here.

 7. Tubing Clear Creek